-The following statements are intended to offer some guidance and relate to the position of UK resident corporate bodies which hold units as investments and are the beneficial owners of their units.
-This summary should not be regarded as definitive and prospective investors should consult their own professional advisers on the potential tax consequences of acquiring, holding or selling units.
+The following statements relate to the position of UK resident corporate bodies which hold units as investments and are the beneficial owners of their units.
+Prospective investors should consult their own professional advisers on the potential tax consequences of acquiring, holding or selling units.